How to help your child at home, so they are ready for Nursery

 - Practise mark making - explore different marks on paper using pencils, pens, crayons, felt pens, paint.
 Take their tool for a walk, what marks can they make? eg. squiggles, scribbles, dots, dashes, swirls, zigzags, wavy lines, straight lines, wiggly lines, colouring etc.

-- Sing number songs as a fun way to practise counting and reciting numbers.
+- Sing number songs as a fun way to practice counting and reciting numbers.